Grave Danger

-"Grave Danger" is the fifth season finale of the American crime drama CSI: Crime Scene Investigation, which is set in Las Vegas, Nevada.
-This two-parter was directed by Quentin Tarantino and was aired on May 19, 2005 on CBS.
+"Grave Danger" is the two-part season finale of the fifth season of the American crime drama CSI: Crime Scene Investigation, which is set in Las Vegas, Nevada.
+Directed by Quentin Tarantino, who also wrote the story for the two-part episode, and written by series creator Anthony E. Zuiker, Carol Mendelsohn, and Naren Shankar, Grave Danger is the 24th and the 25th episode of the season and the 116th and the 117th episode of the series overall, and aired on CBS on May 19, 2005.
 The episode features veteran actors Tony Curtis and Frank Gorshin as long-time friends of character Sam Braun.
 Gorshin died two days before the episode aired in the United States.
 The episode was later dedicated to his memory.

 Summary

 The separated graveyard-shift team join together after one of their own is kidnapped from a crime scene and held for a million dollar ransom by a mysterious and vengeful assailant.
 However, it soon appears that the kidnapping may be about more than the ransom.